michaelchughes/michaelchughes.com/content/pages/Join.md

 Join my research team at Tufts CS!

-In Fall 2018, I am actively recruiting:
+In Fall-Winter 2019-2020, I am actively recruiting:

+* 1 **postdoc** for an exiting funded project on time-series analysis [Job Ad / Application Instructions](https://groups.google.com/d/msg/ml-news/DWI0sZtSBpU/p3wrL682BAAJ)
-* **new Ph.D. students** to join in Spring or Fall 2019
+* 1-2 **new Ph.D. students** to join in Spring or Fall 2020
 * current undergrad and masters students

 Keep reading below for the skills I'm looking for, some possible high-level project ideas, etc.